ppriyankuu/3d-renderer/README.md

 # 3D Renderer

-This project is a 3D renderer written in C that takes an input object file (.obj) and converts it into a 2D image for display on the screen.
+This project is a 3D renderer written in C (from scratch) that takes an input object file (.obj) and converts it into a 2D image for display on the screen.
 The project uses the Simple DirectMedia Layer (SDL) library for rendering.

 ## Features